 What’s on offer: Some of the pledge levels outside of the print and digital versions of the book include personalised poems, badges, t-shirts, prints and a limited edition “clean” version for the younger reader!

-Why should you back it: It’s always a thrill for us at Broken Frontier to see our ‘Six to Watch’ creators moving ever onwards and upwards and, if you’re a regular BF reader, new Jess Milton work will be an incentive in its own right.
+Why you should back it: It’s always a thrill for us at Broken Frontier to see our ‘Six to Watch’ creators moving ever onwards and upwards and, if you’re a regular BF reader, new Jess Milton work will be an incentive in its own right.
 But, primarily, this a book presenting an important message in an inventive way.
 Don’t forget, too, that 10% of profits go to the Cambodia and Singapore-based charity Writing Through; one that uses creative writing to build confidence in women and children.
 The Little Girl Who Gave Zero Fucks is already fully funded but you can still back the project!

 – Andy Oliver